HPCurtis/BE_sentiment_analysis/README.md

  if evaualted by a human: "A fantastic event!
 Free classes at different levels with great teachers.
 At present the classes are not available and I'm really missing them.
 A great place to learn something new and meet friendly fun loving people!
 Bring it back!"
 This only review classified as negative sentiment, but was one of the many 5 star ratings of Bachata Exchange.

 # Success
-Overall the efforts invested by the various individuals to save Bachata Exchange were succesful with its return to the London dance scene confirmed.
+Overall, the efforts invested by various individuals to save Bachata Exchange were successful, with its return to the London dance scene confirmed.

 # References
 Dederichs, K. (2024).
 Join to connect?
 Voluntary involvement, social capital, and socioeconomic inequalities.
 Social Networks, 76, 42-50.